ProfessorKazarinoff/Engineering-Materials-Programming/Engineering-Materials-Programming-Book/01-Introduction/python-free-online.md

  * **Google CoLab**
  * **Datalore** (from JetBrains)

-Both of these options require a username and password for the particular service and all both are free.
+Both of these options require a username and password for the particular service and both are free.

 ### Google CoLab